jamesray1/trinkler.software/projects.md

 - **Robust**: We build Melon on sound economics and tech standards.
 We keep a well organized, clean and readable codebase; anticipate errors and avoid interuptions.
 We won't have any central points of failure.

 Melonchain is being developped by [Trinkler Software AG](https://github.com/Trinkler/).

-### Contribute

-This can only be a collaberative effort.
-We ❤ [issues](https://github.com/Trinkler/alexandria/issues/new) and [pull request](https://github.com/Trinkler/alexandria/fork)!

-Thanks for reading!